-Tier-1: Management/ Strategic/ Proprietary audits are conductedon regular basis throughout the year as per agreed audit plan.
+Tier-1: Management/ Strategic/ Proprietary audits are conducted onThe risks faced by the Company regular basis throughout their year impact as peragreed audit plan.

 Tier-2: Transaction audits are conducted regularly to ensureaccuracy of financial reporting safeguard and protection of all the assets.
 Stock auditis conducted on quarterly basis at all locations in India.
 Fixed Asset Verification isdone on an annual basis including Ind AS-36 testing at all locations.

 The audit reports for the above audits are compiled andsubmitted to management committee and audit committee for review and necessary action.

 The Company's Books of Accounts are maintained in SAPand transactions are executed through SAP (ERP) setups to ensure correctness/effectiveness of all transactions integrity and reliability of reporting.